kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ## Benchmarking

 The maximum clock frequency determined by synthesis isn't the only measure of performance.
 In theory, it is always possible to increase Fmax by increasing latency.
-To avoid the pitfall of too long a latency, that cannot be compensated by out-of-order execution, we monitor the number of instructions executed per clock cycle (IPC).
+To avoid the pitfall of too long latency affecting the core throughput, we monitor the number of instructions executed per clock cycle (IPC).
 We simulate the core with cycle accuracy and run benchmarks written in C inside the simulation.
 The benchmarks are taken from [embench](https://github.com/embench/embench-iot/tree/master).

 The benchmarking is done in two steps.
 First, we compile the C programs into binary format.
 Second, we run the binaries on the simulated core.
 To compile the code we use [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain),